1. The Sullivan Generator

 Cougar energy is a energy drink made for middle aged women who seek the companionship of younger men.
 Why would these women need a different energy drink than the rest of the population?
-Good question, you’d have to ask it’s creator Ryan Custer.
-He might tell you that Cougar Energy gives the cougar stronger hair, skin, nails, hormonal balance, and anti-aging benefits, plus all the energy a cougar needs to hunt.
+You’d have to ask its creator Ryan Custer.
+He might tell you that Cougar Energy gives the cougar stronger hair, hormonal balance, anti-aging benefits, plus all the energy a cougar needs to hunt.
 Resident Shark Tank cougar Barbara Corcoran thought it tasted like chalk, and was the first Shark out.
 The male Sharks had no interest and were generally confused by the concept of a gender and age specific drink.
 If you’d like to do your own cougar research you can get your Cougar Energy on their website and Amazon.

 17. No Fly Cone

 The device is very simple – a cone with sticky fly paper on the inside.
 At first the concept seems reasonable, catch flies where they breed, by placing a No Fly Cone over the dog poop in your yard.
 But on second thought, you could get just get rid of the poop.
-If your dog is like most, they will go one or more times a day, which would equate to a yard full of No Fly Cones and dead flies.
+If your dog is like most, they will need to do their business once or twice a day, which would equate to a yard full of No Fly Cones.
+But less flies.
 The No Fly Cone is alive and well and available to order online.

 19. Llama Brew